 And while measuring temperatures tends to be fairly easy and straight forward, it is often times the UVB setup that needs to be addressed with new owners.

-This article will serve as a guide to help bearded dragon owners, both new and experienced, make sure they are using only the best UVB bulbs for their bearded dragon.
+This article will serve as a guide to help bearded dragon owners, both new and experienced, make sure they are using only the best UVB bulbs for their bearded dragon!

 In addition to this, this article will also aim to answer some common questions associated with UVB bulbs, so that readers will feel both confident and educated in their understanding of this often-confusing topic.

 However, before diving headfirst into the product recommendations, it would probably be beneficial to actually provide you with some background information on all things UVB.
-But, if you’re looking strictly for UVB bulb recommendations, simply scroll down the page!

 Because bearded dragons in the wild rely on natural sunlight to stay healthy and because natural sunlight emits both UVA and UVB… bearded dragons in captivity need both UVA and UVB.